moschiel/parse_dtc_from_asc/README.md

 - Parse multi-frame DM1 messages using BAM (Broadcast Announce Message).
 - Maintain a list of active faults, adding new faults and marking those that are inactive for a specified period (debounce inactive).
 - Emulate real-time processing based on timestamps in the log file.
+- Display complete timeline of active/inactive status transitions
 - GUI display of active faults (green) , inactive faults (gray), and candidate faults (white), with dynamic updates.
 - GUI adjustable debounce time setting for a fault to become 'active' or 'inactive' .

 ## Usage

 1. Set the `file_path` variable to the path of your ASC log file.
-2. Adjust the print control variables as needed:
+2. Adjust the print control variables as needed to debug in Terminal:
-   - `PRINT_DM1_SINGLE_FRAME`: Print single-frame DM1 messages.
+   - `PRINT_DM1_SINGLE_FRAME`: Print on single-frame DM1 messages.
    - `PRINT_TP_CT`: Print TP.CT messages.
    - `PRINT_TP_DT`: Print TP.DT messages.
    - `PRINT_J1939TP_FECAp`: Print concatenated J1939TP FECA messages.